avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 * Press the black reset button next to the blue button to reset the board.

 ### 6.2 Configure Device Name
-Copy the following command, paste it in the terminal, replace "[device name]" with a name of your choice and hit `Enter`.
+Replace "device_name" with a device name of your choice in the following command and enter into the terminal.
 ```
-conf set thing_name [device name]
+conf set thing_name device_name
 ```

 ### 6.3 Configure IoTConnect CPID and Env
-Replace "cpid_string" with the actual CPID in the following command and enter into the terminal.
+Replace "cpid_string" with the actual CPID variable in the following command and enter into the terminal.
 ```
 conf set cpid cpid_string
 ```

-Replace "env_string" with the actual CPID in the following command and enter into the terminal.
+Replace "env_string" with the actual ENV variable in the following command and enter into the terminal.
 ```
 conf set env env_string
 ```